-1. Plaintiff, [name of plaintiff], is, and was on [date of ownership of plaintiff], the owner of certain real estate (hereinafter the "Plaintiff's Property"), whose legal description is: [description of property of plaintiff].
+1. Plaintiff, [name of plaintiff], is, and was on [date of ownership], the owner of certain real estate (hereinafter the "Plaintiff's Property"), whose legal description is: [description of property of plaintiff].

-2. Defendant, [name of defendant], is, and was on [date of ownership of defendant], the owner of certain real estate (hereinafter the "Defendant's Property"), whose legal description is: [description of property of defendant].
-Defendant's Property adjoins Plaintiff's Property to the south.
+2. On or about [date of purchase], Defendant, [name of defendant], purchased certain real estate (hereinafter the "Defendant's Property"), whose legal description is: [description of property of defendant].
+Defendant's Property adjoined Plaintiff's Property to the south.